-J12 currently employs 3 full-time and 1 sessional project workers who are supported by a part time administrator and a group of committed volunteers.
-J12 offers a range of activities including drop-ins, lunch-time and after school groups, individual support, outings and residential events.
+J12 currently employs 4 full-time project staff and a part time administrator who are supported by a group of committed volunteers.
+J12 offers a range of activities including groups and drop-ins at lunch-time and after school, support groups in schools, individual support, mentoring, outings and residential events.

 The J12 Base is situated a few hundred yards from Smithycroft Secondary School.
 The Base is open for ‘drop-ins’ at lunchtime and after school throughout the week.
 This gives young people a place to relax with friends, develop relationships with staff and volunteers and also to make friends with other young people they wouldn't normally hang about with in school.
 There is table tennis, pool and board games available along with endless supplies of hot chocolate!